vvaltchev/tilck/README.md

-A Linux-compatible x86 kernel written for educational purposes and fun.
+**A Linux-compatible x86 kernel written for educational purposes and fun**

 From the technical point of view, the goal of this project is writing a kernel being able to run *natively* x86 Linux console applications (like shells, text